-continued from previous David stood in the middle of the square, allowing himself to process the new landscape around him: anywhere he cast his eyes, it was chaos.
-It was destruction.
-It was a visual mess, a battle between green and brown - as if an angry Jackson Pollock had selected just two colors and … Continue reading A New Earth – The Awakening
+continued from previous David stood in the middle of the square, allowing his eyes to slowly process the new landscape that had formed around him: anywhere he cast his gaze, it was chaos and carnage.
+It was a disheartening picture to see everything dismembered and scattered around the place.
+It looked like an abstract painting … Continue reading A New Earth – The Awakening

 Continued from previoushttps://tsakraklides.com/2021/07/31/a-new-earth-to-all-new-arrivals/ Olivia looked at her notifications.
-Jonathan had just sent her a screenshot of a satellite image of the illuminated area of the Atlantic ocean, and a message: “on my way”.
-Over at the Minimalists’ corner, the ritual celebration had turned into a leadership meeting.
-Heading it was a woman in her early … Continue reading A New Earth – The Circle
+Jonathan had just sent her a screenshot of a satellite image of the illuminated area of the ocean, and a text message: “on my way”.
+Over at the Minimalists’ corner, the ritual celebration had turned into an impromptu leadership meeting in light of the new development in … Continue reading A New Earth – The Circle

 continued from previous “Yes, I believe we have a visual right now” – said the deep fake Trump as a fuzzy image came on the screen.
-“Dear viewers who may have just joined: you are watching images from somewhere in the middle of the Atlantic coming to us live via satellite, where it appears we … Continue reading A New Earth – A Miracle
+“Dear viewers who may have just joined us: you are watching images from somewhere in the middle of the Atlantic coming to us live via satellite, where it appears … Continue reading A New Earth – A Miracle

 (FINE PRINT) 100 other species are going extinct daily As much as we consider Nature non-sentient, it definitely has its thinking hat on at the moment: it is beginning to tackle climate change before humans can even begin to acknowledge it.
 It is doing this by trying to curb human population, the number one aggravator of … Continue reading Hormonal Karma: Sperm counts are nose-diving for the most populous animal on Earth